Disclosure: This event and trip to LA was an all expense paid journey sponsored by Disney. All thoughts, opinions and experiences are 100% my own!

 The mother daughter relationship between Auli‘i Cravalho and her mom.

-One of my favorite parts of this interview was when Auli’i’s mother Puanani summed up her thoughts on this journey, and she got almost teary eyed in doing so.
+One of my favorite parts of this interview was when Auli’i’s mother Puanani summed up her thoughts on her first film and this journey, and she got almost teary eyed in doing so.

 Their relationship is such a beautiful one, I just adore how much they adore each other and how they are taking this journey together: